mia-platform/documentation/docs/fast_data/configuration/config_maps/projection_changes_schema.md

 All the keys in uppercase are values that you must change depending on your data, while the keys in lowercase are keywords that should not be changed
 :::

-In some cases you may want a finer control on the creation of the projection changes identifier, for that you can use the `__fromFile__` function on the identifier property.
+In some cases you may want a finer control over the creation of the projection changes identifier.
+Such control can be achieved within service configuration providing a _custom function_, which is applied to each document retrieved by the last step of the strategy path (in this case records extracted from `BASE_PROJECTION` collection).
+The custom function file can be loaded as a config map of the service, while in the `projectionChangesSchema` configuration file each path that requires using a custom function should specify as identifier the `__fromFile__[<filename>]` keyword, where within squared brackets is provided the filename containing the custom function.
 Here's an example:

 ```json title="projectionChangesSchema.json"
 {